n8n-io/n8n-docs/docs/1-0-migration-checklist.md

 #### Entrypoint change

-The entrypoint for the container has changed and you no longer need to specify the n8n command, If you were previously running `n8n worker --concurrency=5` it would now be `worker --concurrency=5`
+The entrypoint for the container has changed and you no longer need to specify the n8n command.
+If you were previously running `n8n worker --concurrency=5` it's now `worker --concurrency=5`

 [PR #6365](https://github.com/n8n-io/n8n/pull/6365){:target=_blank .external link}